open-compensation-token-license/license-token-website/wikisrc/open-source-funding-for-research.md

 In conclusion, open-source funding for research represents a bold new frontier in the quest for democratized knowledge.
 While financial sustainability continues to pose challenges, the opportunity for innovative funding models and increased community engagement provides a beacon of hope for the future of collaborative, open scientific research.

 For more details about current open-source funding initiatives, consider visiting resources such as [Open Source Initiative](https://opensource.org/) or exploring funding platforms like [Patreon](https://www.patreon.com/).
+Additionally, you can learn more about [open-source financial support](https://www.license-token.com/wiki/open-source-financial-support) to further understand the financial dynamics involved.